Achievable logoAchievable logo

 Feedback

-The way we sense (pick up on, through our nervous system) and perceive (process and understand these senses with our brain) is affected by three types of factors: psychological, sociocultural, and biological.
+The way we sense (detect information from the environment through the nervous system) and perceive (organize and interpret that information in the brain) is shaped by three types of factors: psychological, sociocultural, and biological.

 Sensation